awsdocs/aws-cost-management-user-guide/doc_source/ce-enable.md

 If a member account leaves organization A to join organization B, the account no longer has access to cost and usage data from the time range when the account was a member of organization A\.
 The account has access only to the data that is generated as a member of organization B\.
 If an account rejoins an organization that it previously belonged to, the account regains access to its historical cost and usage data\.

-Signing up to receive the AWS Cost and Usage Report or the Detailed Billing Report doesn't automatically enable Cost Explorer\.
+Signing up to receive the AWS Cost and Usage Reports or the Detailed Billing Report doesn't automatically enable Cost Explorer\.
 You must still enable it by performing the following procedure\.

 **To sign up for Cost Explorer**

-1. Sign in to the AWS Management Console and open the Billing and Cost Management console at [https://console\.aws\.amazon\.com/billing/home\#/](https://console.aws.amazon.com/billing/home)\.
+1. Sign in to the AWS Management Console and open the Billing and Cost Management console at [https://console\.aws\.amazon\.com/billing/](https://console.aws.amazon.com/billing/)\.

 1. On the navigation pane, choose **Cost Explorer**\.